Palais Ferrari & Old Garrison Hospital

 On 4 November, Austria-Hungary and the Kingdom of Italy finally agreed an armistice.
 This gave the Allies the right to occupy areas of the monarchy.
 The very next day, Bavarian troops entered Innsbruck.
 Austria's ally Germany was still at war with Italy and was afraid that the front could be moved closer to the German Reich in North Tyrol.
 Fortunately for Innsbruck and the surrounding area, however, Germany also surrendered a week later on 11 November.
 This meant that the major battles between regular armies did not take place.

 Nevertheless, Innsbruck was in danger.
 Huge columns of military vehicles, trains full of soldiers and thousands of emaciated soldiers making their way home from the front on foot passed through the city.
 The city not only had to keep its own citizens in check and guarantee rations, but also protect itself from looting.
-In order to maintain public order, defence groups were formed from schoolchildren, students, workers and citizens.
+In order to maintain public order, on 5 November the Tyrolean National Council formed a People's Army made up of schoolchildren, students, workers and citizens.
 On 23 November 1918, Italian troops occupied the city and the surrounding area.
-Mayor Greil's appeasement to the people of Innsbruck to hand over the city without rioting was successful.
+Mayor Greil's appeals to the people of Innsbruck to surrender the city without rioting were successful.
 Although there were isolated riots, hunger riots and looting, there were no armed clashes with the occupying troops or even a Bolshevik revolution as in Munich.

-In Innsbruck, memorials to the First World War and the fallen are mainly found at churches and cemeteries.
+Over 1200 Innsbruck residents lost their lives on the battlefields and in military hospitals, over 600 were wounded.
+Memorials to the First World War and its victims can be found in Innsbruck, particularly at churches and cemeteries.
 The Kaiserjägermuseum on Mount Isel displays uniforms, weapons and pictures of the battle.
 Streets in Innsbruck are dedicated to the two theologians Anton Müllner and Josef Seeber.
 A street was also named after the commander-in-chief of the Imperial and Royal Army on the Southern Front, Archduke Eugene.
 There is a memorial to the unsuccessful commander in front of the Hofgarten.
 The eastern part of the Amras military cemetery commemorates the Italian occupation.